Blog

 360 Canister Breathing

 Diastasis recti is a very common result of pregnancy and birth.
 It means that the space between your left and right belly muscles has widened, and instead of being flat, the belly now sticks out.
-While it is rarely serious, it can make the postpartum phase a self-conscious one.
-Core exercises like 360 canister breathing […]
+While it is rarely serious, it is connected to overall postpartum health.
+Core exercises like 360 canister breathing can help […]